silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 0b10111001 = 0271 = 185 = 0xB9

-This chapter's exercises are best done with some graph paper.
+You might want some graph paper for some of these exercises.

 <aside class="exercises">
 <ol>